 - Sharing changes to compensation or fee structures

 - Sharing the benefits of the buyout, such as expanded services and reduced expenses

 Is There a Better Option?

-If your current agency model doesn’t seem to fit your needs due to the fear of a buyout, lack of ownership opportunities, and limited equity options, you may need to consider moving to an entrepreneurial compensation model.
-Entrepreneurial or lifestyle agencies traditionally offer higher commissions, ownership opportunities, equity in the business, and don’t require noncompetes.
+If your current agency model doesn’t seem to fit your needs due to the fear of a buyout, lack of ownership opportunities, and limited equity interest options, you may need to consider moving to an entrepreneurial compensation model.
+Entrepreneurial or lifestyle agencies traditionally offer higher commissions, ownership opportunities, equity interest in the business, and don’t require noncompetes.

 Download our eBook “5 Key Trends That May Rock the Insurance Producer’s Financial Future,” if you are interested in learning more about industry trends that may impact your agency.